 Nominating Committee Charter

-The Nominating and Corporate Governance Committee (the "Committee") is appointed by the Board of Directors ("Board") of Diamondback Energy, Inc. (the "Company") for the purposes of (a) assisting the Board in identifying individuals qualified to serve as members of the Board, (b) developing and recommending to the Board a set of corporate governance guidelines for the Company, and (c) overseeing the evaluation of the Board.
+The Nominating and Corporate Governance Committee (the "Committee") is appointed by the Board of Directors ("Board") of Diamondback Energy, Inc. (the "Company") for the purposes of (a) assisting the Board in identifying individuals qualified to serve as members of the Board, with the goal of creating a balance of knowledge, experience and diversity and ensuring a competitive recruitment process, (b) developing and recommending to the Board a set of corporate governance guidelines for the Company, and (c) overseeing the evaluation of the Board.

 In addition to such other duties as the Board may from time to time assign, the Committee shall: